Covid Stimulus Watch provides accountability data on CARES Act recipients in the following categories:

 CEO Pay Practices

-Here are details on the categories, including the criteria used to determine whether a company is highlighted on the List of Awards.
+Here are details on the categories, including the criteria used to determine whether a company is highlighted in the accountability fields on the List of Awards.

 Employment-related penalties: a company is highlighted if it has paid $1 million or more in penalties relating to wage theft, employment discrimination and related areas since 2010.
 See below for more details on the offenses included.